rustenburgJ/IASC-2P02/blog.md

 Average Words Per Sentence: 30.4
 Most frequent words in the corpus: literary (60); studies (45); texts (36); analysis (35); computer (31)

-Rommel's analysis on the links button shows the connecting links as red when the mouse clicks on a word, e.g., x below:
   **Rommel's - Word cloud**   |        **Rommel's - Line Graph**
   ------ | -----------------------------
   freq. by font size   |   freq. by line graph